-- 6. Install a new M.2 solid-state drive by doing the following: - a.
+- 6. Insert a new M.2 solid-state drive by doing the following: - a.
 Align the contact edge of the new M.2 solid-state drive with the key in the slot.
-Then carefully insert the drive into the slot at an angle of about 20 degrees 1.
-Pivot the drive downward 2.
-Ensure that the drive is firmly installed in the slot and cannot be moved easily. - b.
+Then carefully insert the drive into the slot at an angle of about 20 degrees . - b.
+Pivot the M.2 solid-state drive downward 2. - c.
 Install the screw to secure the M.2 solid-state drive 3.

-7. Reinstall the base cover assembly.
+- 7. Reinstall the bottom cover.

+- 8. Reinstall the removable battery.

-8. Turn the computer over.
+- 9. Turn the computer over.
 Connect the ac power adapter and all cables to the computer.